XR2Learn/unity-app-example/README.md

 In the project, go to `Window->Package Manager->[+]->Add Package From git URL`.

-and paste the URL for the NuGetForUnity: `https://github.com/GlitchEnzo/NuGetForUnity.git?path=/src/NuGetForUnity`
+and paste the url for the NuGetForUnity: `https://github.com/GlitchEnzo/NuGetForUnity.git?path=/src/NuGetForUnity`

 ## Install NRedisStack NuGets
 Go to `NuGet For Unity->Online (tab)` and search for `NRedisStack`.
 Select this package and click in `Install All Selected`.